Basic DWG Block Handling Example: Preserving Block Entities (DWG to SHP)

 Let’s see how FME handles this data by looking at the DWG file in the FME Data Inspector, with the reader parameter Explode Blocks into Entities unchecked:

-FME has read the 'insert point' of the blocks, which represents the location of the block (in blue).
+FME has read the 'insert point' of the blocks, which represents the block's location (in blue).
 Note that the red point represents the text insertion point, which is different.
-The blue insert point is what will be translated to the SHP file.
-The text representing the signal id's is also stored on the TrafficSignals layer and is moved onto the insert point using a NeighborFinder transformer.
+The blue insert point will be translated into the shapefile.
+The text representing the signal IDs is also stored on the TrafficSignals layer and is moved onto the insert point using a NeighborFinder transformer.

 Step-by-Step Instructions

-1. Start Workbench and add an AutoCAD DWG/DXF Reader to a blank workspace.
+1. Start FME Workbench and add an AutoCAD DWG/DXF Reader to a blank workspace.

-In the Add Reader dialogue, select AutoCAD DWG/DXF for the reader, and the trafficsignals.dwg file for the dataset.
+In the Add Reader dialog, select AutoCAD DWG/DXF for the Format, and the trafficsignals.dwg file for the Dataset.

 Click on the Parameters button.